elsassph/react-hot-ts/readme.md

 // accept HMR for any child
 if (module.hot) module.hot.accept();

-// keep areference of the rendered application const appRoot = ReactDOM.render(<App/>);
+// keep a reference of the rendered application const appRoot = ReactDOM.render(<App/>);

-// listen for proxies notifications and force re-render the application if (NODE_ENV === 'development') {
+// listen for updates and force re-render the application if (NODE_ENV === 'development') {
     require('react-hmr-ts').listen(getForceUpdate => {
         const forceUpdate = getForceUpdate(React);